WilliamChenn/mini_amazon/README.md

 ## Progress Summary Since Milestone 1:
 All contributed in combininb our database and ER diagram

-- **William Chen (Users Guru)**: Set up the development environment and tested the skeleton code.
-Drafted the database schema for Account/Purchases
+- **William Chen (Users Guru)**:  Drafted the database schema for Account/Purchases and drew out relational tables as well as the constraints.
+Worked on formalizing page by page mock up.

 - **Prashamsa Koirala (Products Guru)**: Set up the development environment and tested the skeleton code.
 Drafted the database schema for Products